-The sequencer registers are accessed via either I/O or Memory.
+The sequencer registers are accessed via either I/O space or Memory space.
 To access registers the VGA Sequencer Index register (SRX) at I/O address 3C4h (or memory address 3C4h) is written with the index of the desired register.
 Then the desired register is accessed through the data port for the sequencer registers at I/O address 3C5 (or memory address 3C5).